-Cars for cheap prices available to people in South Africa who are looking for an affordable runabout to get them to work and back or for short trips around town are available to buy although one has to be very careful with this.
+Cars for cheap prices are available to you in South Africa if you are looking for an affordable runabout.
+To get you to work and back or for short trips around town.
+Cheap vehicles are available to buy although one has to be very careful with this.

-Buying a second hand vehicle can be difficult as we have mentioned in various tips throughout the site but when it comes to buying something at a really low cost the chance of buying someone else’s problems multiplies.
+Buying a second hand vehicle can be difficult as we have mentioned in various tips throughout the site.

-If you know a mechanic that can assist you in looking at and test driving one of these cheaper vehicles then you absolutely must take them with you.
+If you know a mechanic that can assist you to check and test drive one of these cheaper vehicles then you should take them with you.

 There are several things that make a vehicle more economical than others.

 These factors include the following:

 The cheaper the vehicle is to buy, the less money you will be paying off every month and the less interest you will owe on your vehicle finance loan.